run-llama/llama-hub/llama_hub/llama_packs/rag_evaluator/README.md

 # Retrieval-Augmented Generation (RAG) Evaluation Pack

-Get benchmark scores on your own RAG pipeline (i.e. `BaseQueryEngine`) on a RAG dataset (i.e., `BaseLlamaDataset`).
+Get benchmark scores on your own RAG pipeline (i.e. `QueryEngine`) on a RAG dataset (i.e., `LabelledRagDataset`).
 Specifically this pack takes in as input a query engine and a `LabelledRagDataset`, which can also be downloaded from [llama-hub](https://llamahub.ai).